JamesWP/nomic/old_proposals.md

 Quorum: 1 vote.

-Voting status: 3-2 in favour; passed
+Voting status: 3-2 in favour

 Murray Colpman: For
 Harry Jeffrey: For